-It is strictly non-reusable.
-Should be only used by surgically trained health care providers.
+The ShangRing is non-reusable.
+It should be only used by surgically trained health care providers.

 Clinical trials using the Shang Ring device for male circumcision in Africa: a review Mark A. Barone et.al.
 EngenderHealth, New York, NY, USA; Center for Male Reproductive Medicine and Microsurgery, Department of Urology, Weill Cornell Medical College, New York, NY, USA; EngenderHealth, Nairobi, Kenya Vol 3, No 1 (March 2014).
 Submitted Dec 02, 2013.
 Accepted for publication Jan 24, 2014. doi: 10.3978/j.issn.2223-4683.2014.01.09

 Clinical application of a new device for minimally invasive circumcision: Yi-Feng Peng et.al.
 Asian J Androl 2008; 10 (3): 447–454 DOI: 10.1111/j.1745-7262.2008.00411.x

 Kigozi G, Musoke R, Watya S, Kighoma N, Ssebbowa P, Serwadda D, Nalugoda F, Makumbi F, Li P, Lee R, et al. The Acceptability and Safety of the Shang Ring for Adult Male Circumcision in Rakai, Uganda.
 JAIDS Journal of Acquired Immune Deficiency Syndromes.
 2013;63(5):617–621. doi:10.1097/qai.0b013e3182968dda